timmy21/pipestat/README.rst

 <http://docs.mongodb.org/manual/reference/operator/aggregation/sort/>`_ for more.

-$sort command is identical to mongo aggregation $sort, but you should use tuple list instead of dict because python dict unordered! see a example as below:
+$sort command is identical to mongo aggregation $sort, but you should use tuple list instead of dict because python dict is unordered! see a example as below:

 .. code:: python